metaplex-foundation/js-examples/paginate-nfts/README.md

-# Paginating NFTs for a given wallet address
+# Fetch and paginate NFTs in a given wallet

 Pagination is not really a thing when it comes to the `getProgramAcccount` RPC method.
 This tutorial demonstrates how you can still simulate NFT pagination by lazy loading NFTs and fetching their metadata on demand.